 - 1/2 cup shredded Mexican cheese blend

 - Place your taco bowls on a baking sheet.
-Evenly divide the bean mixture between the six cups.
-Top each bowl with some cheese.
-Put the bowls in the oven and melt the cheese using the broil feature.
-Watch carefully to ensure you don’t burn the cups.
+Evenly divide the bean mixture between the eight cups.
+Top each bowl with some cheese and guacamole.
+Enjoy!

 - Serving Size: 1 bowl

 - Protein: 8.5g